Changes in travel trends and prospects post-Covid-19

 The carefree easy days when you can just buy tickets and fly on the spur of the moment to anywhere as long as you have no visa issues to deal with are momentarily paused.

-The freedom to hop from one country to another and crossing borders so easily like in Southeast Asia will no longer be that easy.
+The freedom to hop from one country to another and cross borders so easily, like those borders in Southeast Asia, will no longer be that easy.

 Cultural immersion, mingling and sampling food with the locals, and shopping for trinkets and souvenir items in different places will definitely change.
-If you’re one of those travelers who live for the festivals and popular celebrations, you might have to wait a bit longer and most likely not this year.
+If you’re one of those travelers who thrive on festivals and popular celebrations, you might have to wait a bit longer.
+Most likely not this year.

 More expensive travel

-Travelers should also prepare to spend more for expenses that weren’t there before like Covid-19 tests, hotel stays, and quarantine accommodations in case you turn up positive with the virus.
+Travelers should also prepare to spend more money on expenses.
+Travelers have to factor in Covid-19 tests, hotel stays, and quarantine accommodations in case you turn up positive with the virus.